Unoccupied unfurnished properties

 To qualify for a job related second home discount of 50% your work must require you to occupy that specific property in order for you to carry out your duties.
 It cannot be awarded if you have chosen to move within our area for convenience or if you can occupy any property within our area for work purposes.

-From 1 April 2026, a 100% premium can be applied to second homes (not including those which are job related).
+From 1 April 2026, a 100% premium will apply to second homes (not including those which are job related), following a decision made by councillors at Basingstoke and Deane Borough Council at a meeting on 18 December 2025.
 A property is referred to as a second home where it is furnished but is no-one’s sole or main residence.
 In this scenario, the council tax charge would be a standard 100% charge, plus a 100% premium, making a total council tax charge of 200%.

 To apply for one of the above discounts, please complete an empty property and second home discount form.